abhishek-shigavan/address_book_management/README.md

 12)  Get Count of Person of Particular City -- Displaying Total of Contacts Having City as Given City Name

 13)  Get Count of Person of Particular State -- Displaying Total of Contacts Having State as Given State Name

+14)  Sort AddressBook By Person Name  --  Sorting The AddressBook By Person Name & Displaying It

+15)  Sort AddressBook By City Of Person --  Sorting The AddressBook By Persons City & Displaying It

+16)  Sort AddressBook By State Of Person  --  Sorting The AddressBook By Persons State & Displaying It

+17)  Sort AddressBook By Zip Code Of Person --  Sorting The AddressBook By Persons Zip Code & Displaying It